socialyadept/GitCheatSheet/README.md

 touch .gitignore
 ```
 used for ignoring some git files
-just add names of files inside this ‘.gitignore’ file and they will vanish
+just add names of files inside this *.gitignore* file and they will vanish

-### For adding a .gitignore file in commit
+### For adding a *.gitignore* file in commit

 ```
 git add -A
 ```
-This will add every file including ***.gitignore*** for further commit
+This will add every file including *.gitignore* for next commit

 ### For creating a new branch